 We now know that up to 10% of people who tend to form polyps may do so because the likelihood of that happening is inherited .
 In most cases neither polyps nor indeed bowel cancer tend to run in families but when a number of members of the family have had polyps or bowel cancer – and especially if they have developed these at a young age – then your doctor may recommend that you have a colonoscopy every two years or so.
 If you are an individual who tends to form polyps, your bowel should be regularly inspected and any polyps that have formed should be removed.
 Your doctor may mention the term ‘adenoma’ which is the most common type of polyp that has cancerous potential.

 What should I eat?

 You can eat normally and do not need to follow a special diet.
-A healthy diet which includes a wide variety of foods and plenty of fruit and vegetables is good for your general health.
-Aim to have 5 portions of fruit or vegetables each day and to drink at least 2 litres (8-10 cups) of fluid every day.
+A healthy diet, which includes a wide variety of foods and plenty of fruit and vegetables, is good for your general health and bowel motions.
+Aim to have regular fruit and vegetable (with meals and asas well as snacks) and to drink at least 2 litres (8-10 cups) of fluid every day.